seefeldtd/Data-Projects/README.md

 # Data-Projects
-List of Data exapmple projects as a portfolio \n
+List of Data exapmple projects as a portfolio:
-Data Cleansing \n
+Data Cleansing,
 EDA